taylor-vann/sheetcake/README.md

 } from "../sheetcake";
 ```

-First a stylesheet is queued, then styles are added to the queued stylesheet,
-and finally stylsheets can be returned from a store.

-This is accomplished with `queueStyleSheet`, `style`, and `getStyleSheet`.

 ### Queue a stylesheet

 Declare a stylesheet with `queueStyleSheet`.
-If a stylesheet does not exist, one
-will be created.
+A CSSStyleSheet will be created if
+one does not exist.

 ```ts
 queueStyleSheet("my-document");